- Robert Webb

 - Net Worth : £2.6 million

-Famous for his partnership with David Mitchell and their sitcom Peep Show, Brit wit, writer and actor Robert Webb has an estimated net worth of £2.6 million (celebritynetworth.com)
+Robert Webb Net Worth – we calculate this based on his famous partnership with David Mitchell and their sitcom Peep Show.
+This Brit wit, writer and actor has an estimated net worth of £2.6 million (celebritynetworth.com)

 Born on September 29, 1972, Robert Patrick Webb was raised in Woodhall Spa.
 Weaned on sitcoms such as Blackadder and The Young Ones, he went on to cultivate an interest for poetry, drama and parodies at school.